Please keep up to date on the latest NSW Government health advice regarding COVID-19 and travel within NSW, here.

 For those who want to be in the thick of it

-The Old Clare Hotel is one of Sydney’s original boutique hotels and, after adding a stylish new wing last year, remains an enticing option.
+The Old Clare Hotel is one of Sydney’s original boutique hotels and, after adding a stylish new wing two year's ago, remains an enticing option.
 The hotel opened in 2015 and was at the centre of the $2 billion urban renewal project of Sydney’s southern CBD, which saw Chippendale’s Carlton & United Breweries transformed into Central Park and its apartments, shops and dining precinct.
 The hotel celebrates the history and heritage of its former gritty life.

 The new wing comprises seven stunning, light-filled art deco rooms with windows that look out over Kensington Street and Broadway.
 Of course its original 62 rooms are equally pretty, each with a mix of mid-century and vintage furnishings.
 You should have a drink at the rooftop pool’s adjoining bar or its ground-level pub, followed by dinner at a nearby restaurant or in Chinatown.